-By Shyima Hall with Lisa Wysocky Simon & Schuster Books for Young Readers children, sold her into slavery.
+By Shyima Hall with Lisa Wysocky Simon & Schuster Books for Young Readers

+When Shyima Hall was eight years old her poverty-stricken Egyptian parents, overwhelmed with close to a dozen children, sold her into slavery.
 The price?
 17 dollars a month.
 The wealthy Cairo couple who bought Shyima moved to California two years later and brought the little girl into the US illegally.